Athletics at the 1996 Summer Olympics – Men's 100 metres: Background

 This was the twenty-third time the event was held, having appeared at every Olympics since the first in 1896.
 For the first time, all three medalists from the previous Games (Great Britain's Linford Christie, Namibia's Frankie Fredericks, and the United States's Dennis Mitchell) returned.
 Indeed, seven of the eight finalists from 1992 were back in 1996—the other returners were Canadian Bruny Surin, Nigerians Olapade Adeniken and Davidson Ezinwa, and Jamaican Raymond Stewart; only Leroy Burrell did not return to the 100 metres in 1996.
 Donovan Bailey of Canada had won the 1995 world championships, followed by countryman Surin and then Trinidad and Tobago's Ato Boldon.
 Christie was the reigning Commonwealth and European champion, and had won the 1993 world championship.

 Azerbaijan, Comoros, Guinea-Bissau, Kazakhstan, Kyrgyzstan, Libya, Saint Kitts and Nevis, Saint Vincent and the Grenadines, São Tomé and Príncipe, Ukraine, and Uzbekistan appeared in the event for the first time.
 Russia appeared independently for the first time since 1912 and Latvia did so for the first time since 1924.
 The United States made its 22nd appearance in the event, most of any country, having missed only the boycotted 1980 Games.

 Competition format

 The event retained the same basic four round format introduced in 1920: heats, quarterfinals, semifinals, and a final.
 The "fastest loser" system, introduced in 1968, was used again to ensure that the quarterfinals and subsequent rounds had exactly 8 runners per heat; this time, the system was used in both the heats and quarterfinals.

 The first round consisted of 12 heats, each with 9 athletes scheduled (2 heats had 8 actually run due to withdrawals).
 The top three runners in each heat advanced, along with the next four fastest runners overall.
 This made 40 quarterfinalists, who were divided into 5 heats of 8 runners.
-The top four runners in each quarterfinal advanced, with one "fastest loser" place.
+The top three runners in each quarterfinal advanced, with one "fastest loser" place.
 The 16 semifinalists competed in two heats of 8, with the top four in each semifinal advancing to the eight-man final.